**UPDATE: Announcement affecting ONE event as noted.**

 Stagville Plantation Morning Event

-Also on June 17, 2017, starting at 9am and running until noon — giving you plenty of time to get to the downtown event described above — the Stagville State Historic Site is holding a Juneteenth event.
+Also on June 17, 2017, the Stagville State Historic Site is holding a Juneteenth event.
 All are invited to the Historic Stagville Plantation to celebrate emancipation and freedom.
 Historic Stagville is located at 5828 Old Oxford Road, Durham NC.

 Winston-Salem NC (Forsyth County)